Just 5 km away from our hostel, on the banks of a river surrounded by pine and birch trees, our kennel is the home to more than 200 Alaskan Huskies.

 When the pack are pulling sleds, each member has a precise role to play :

-The leaders : There are five leaders positioned at the head of the pack.
-These dogs are the most intelligent, they give rhythm and directions to the whole team.
-They have a special place in the kennel and we develop a special relationship with them because they must learn to understand and communicate with the pack each of the orders we give them.
+The leaders : They are positioned at the head of the pack.
+These dogs are the most attentive to humans and they give rhythm and directions to the whole team.
+They have a special place in the kennel and we develop a special relationship with them because they must learn to understand and communicate with the mushers.

 The other dogs have specific roles too :